Appraisily/appraisers-frontend/README.md

 ## Development

 - Built with Vite + React
+- Styled with Tailwind CSS and component-specific CSS
 - Uses React Router for navigation
 - Implements React Zoom Pan Pinch for image manipulation
-- Styled with modular CSS
 - Axios for API communication
+- WebSocket for real-time updates

 ## Production Deployment